n8upham/n8upham.github.io/_posts/2021-9-23-New-pub-in-The-Lancet.markdown

 </table>

-The problem is that existing host-virus data is often disconnected from evidence of either interaction (eg assay type, sample size) or taxonomy (eg voucher specimen, concept of species), which makes it hard to accurately model host-virus sharing w/ data collected long ago.<br />
+The problem is that existing host-virus data is often disconnected from evidence of either interaction (e.g., assay type, sample size) or taxonomy (e.g., voucher specimen, concept of species), which makes it hard to accurately model host-virus sharing w/ data collected long ago.<br />

 Our solution is two-part: (1) liberate <a class="entity-hashtag" href="/hashtag/taxoknowledge">#taxoknowledge</a> from pubs w/ automated tools of <a href="http://plazi.org/">Plazi.org</a> &amp; connect it w/ current taxonomy of <a href="https://www.mammaldiversity.org/">The Mammal Diversity Database</a> then (2) use the resulting taxonomic 'passkey' to search &amp; unlock host-virus evidence in pubs for linking as digital knowledge.<br />